INtervju

 - Good design is not only beautiful to look at, it’s comfortable and convenient, too.
 It makes you happy when you look at it, but also while using it, which we strongly believe enriches people’s daily lives.
 We aspire to contribute to creating beautiful spaces that connect people all around the world.

-Bolon is providing flooring for your anniversary exhibition, could you walk us through the overall idea of this exhibition and the choice of flooring?
+Bolon provided flooring for your anniversary exhibition, could you walk us through the overall idea of this exhibition and the choice of flooring?